mark-cooper/hvt/README.md

 - Run mrc to marcxml conversion script.
 - Add mrc records (as individual marcxml) to `db/data`.
 - Load paradox db into MySQL as `paradox`.
+- Copy and unzip mediainfo files in `db/mediainfo`.

 ```sql
 UPDATE persdata SET name = 'Unspecified' WHERE name = '';